 Should You Master for Different Digital Platforms?
 Read This to Decide

-Here is an article I wrote that provides seven crucial tips to maximise the benefits of mastering.
+Here is an article we wrote that provides seven crucial tips to maximise the benefits of mastering.
 These tips are not just for seasoned professionals but also for those who are just starting out in the music industry.
 They cover everything from preparing your mix, and using a reference track, to the importance of communication with your engineer.
-Here's the link to the full article for a more detailed understanding:

 7 Ways To Ensure You Get the Most Out of Mastering